vectorgrp/sil-kit/docs/simulation/synchronization.rst

         not send a "TickDone".

     * - TimeQuantum
-      - Participants request simulation time for a individual time periods (=quanta), which are granted by the central SyncMaster.
+      - Participants request simulation time for individual time periods (=quanta), which are granted by the central SyncMaster.

     * - DistributedTimeQuantum